amilz/cash-dispatch/README.md

 ### Understanding the Recipients Distributed Bitmap

-The `recipients_distributed_bitmap` is a crucial element in our Cash Dispatch system that efficiently tracks which recipients have claimed their funds.
+The `recipients_distributed_bitmap` is a crucial element in our Dispatch system that efficiently tracks which recipients have claimed their funds.
 Here's a visual representation to help understand how it works:

 ```
 recipients_distributed_bitmap: [u64; N]